MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

 - Unauthorised subcontracting

-Certain countries within our operations may have one or more of these risks and this leads us to more closely monitor these areas through regular visits by our in-country teams, which offer additional support and guidance to our suppliers to ensure that they are managing these situations responsibly.
+Certain countries within our operations may have one or more of these risks and this leads us to more closely monitor these areas.
+We do this through regular visits by our in-country teams, who offer additional support and guidance to our suppliers to ensure that they are managing these situations responsibly.

-Alongside our audit programme, our strategy is focused on better supporting our factories through offering our time and resources to assist them in making sustainable improvements.
+Alongside our audit programme, our strategy still focuses on better supporting our factories by offering our time and resources to assist them in making sustainable improvements.
 Our in-country specialists work collaboratively with our internal teams and suppliers to resolve issues that are identified and deliver training to prevent issues occurring.
-We are partnering with Impactt, a specialist ethical trade consultancy, on a factory improvement programme in China.
-This aims to give factories the tools to better assess and monitor their own risks, with the training including modules on responsible recruitment and social dialogue.
-These modules in particular will support factories in reducing the risks of modern slavery within their own operations.
+Over the past 12 months, we have launched new projects with suppliers in both India and Bangladesh, as well as continuing our partnership with Impactt in China.

-During the year, we carried out a training needs analysis on modern slavery across our business.
-The results of this analysis led to delivery of responsible sourcing training to colleagues in our overseas offices, including a section on modern slavery.
-We also facilitated several of our Chinese suppliers in attending a modern slavery webinar created by the ETI.
-We have continued to raise awareness of modern slavery across all business areas, through local communications and signposting colleagues to the modern slavery helpline should they suspect inappropriate activity internally or with our suppliers.
-We have also taken steps to include modern slavery as a topic in our broader regulatory training programme.
-This will ensure we continually review, research, consult and conduct training needs analysis, to ensure we provide the right training to the right people, when needed.
+Internally, we have continued to raise awareness of modern slavery across all business areas, through local communications and signposting colleagues to the modern slavery helpline should they suspect inappropriate activity internally or among our suppliers.
+We also ensure that we continually review, research, consult and conduct training needs analysis, to ensure we provide the right training to the right people, when needed.
+This year, we have included modern slavery as a topic in our broader regulatory training programme to ensure all colleagues have an understanding of our requirements.

 OUR COMMITMENT – HOW WE’LL BUILD ON WHAT WE ARE DOING YEAR ON YEAR

-We’re committed to continuous improvement to further enhance our approach to combatting modern slavery and human trafficking during our 2017/18 financial year.
-Following our review by a sustainability consultant, we’ll also be analysing the recommendations and best practice to see how best to implement these across our business over the coming year.
+We’re committed to continuous improvement to further enhance our approach to combatting modern slavery and human trafficking during our 2018/19 financial year.

-This statement has been approved by the Shop Direct CSR board and our Group CEO, who will review and update it annually.
+This statement has been approved by senior stakeholders who are tasked with driving and embedding our CSR agenda and our group CEO, who will review and update it annually.

 On behalf of Shop Direct Home Shopping Limited and Shop Direct Finance Company Limited.